Get your free stress and anxiety eBook (57 page PDF)

 1. Cognitive Restructuring

 Seniors may hold unhelpful beliefs about aging, such as feeling helpless or useless.
-CBT helps individuals challenge and reframe these thoughts, fostering a more positive outlook on aging.
+CBT helps individuals challenge and reframe these thoughts, cultivating a more positive outlook on aging.

-CBT therapists will often encourage seniors to engage in meaningful and enjoyable activities, combating feelings of isolation and promoting a sense of purpose.
-This can include socializing, pursuing hobbies, or participating in community events.
+CBT therapists will often encourage seniors to engage in meaningful activities, combatting feelings of isolation and promoting a sense of purpose.
+This can include socialising, pursuing hobbies, or participating in community events.

 3. Relaxation Techniques